Site icon Circuit Ideas for You

 Conclusion:

-It uses capacitors and transistors to create a sound that rises and falls in pitch just like a real fog horn.
+Overall, this Fog Horn Circuit is a fun and simple electronics project that uses capacitors and transistors to create a sound that rises and falls in pitch just like a real fog horn.

-We can tweak component values to change the sound and learn about basic electronics in the process.
+Moreover, we can tweak the component values to change the sound and learn basic electronics in the process; but however, always follow safety precautions while building the circuit.

 Exit mobile version